 To purchase a copy of Sophia Delza’s book, T’ai-Chi Ch’uan Body and Mind in Harmony, The Integration of Meaning and Method, Click here or visit your local library.

-I recently learned that the founder Marvin Smalheiser, publisher and editor of the popular T’AI CHI Magazine passed away on October 21, 2016 from undisclosed causes.
-He was in his mid 80’s.
+I recently learned that the founder Marvin Smalheiser, publisher and editor of the popular T’AI CHI Magazine passed away on October 21, 2016, from undisclosed causes.
+He was in his mid-80’s.

-After recently visiting T’ai Chi Magazine on the web at www.tai-chi.com/ I was disappointed to learn it is no longer available.
 T’ai Chi magazine had been serving the Tai Chi community since 1977.

 OTHER TAI CHI MAGAZINES:

 How cool is this?
-More exposure for Tai Chi?
+More exposure to Tai Chi?
 There is a new RPG game out called Taichi Panda brought to you by Snail Games USA.
 “The road to becoming a Taichi Warrior is filled with challenges.
 Are you tough enough”?